BleedingEffigy/designer-website-11ty/src/sections/pas.md

 1. Boosted traffic and conversions
 2. Increased mobile & social media presence
 3. Analysis of website content and Search Engine Optimization(SEO)

+## Not convinced yet?
+I'm on a campaign to get as many fresh testimonials as I can.
+Each client is an opportunity for me to challenge and improve myself.
+So right now you'll get the standard package $200 <span style="color:red">(30%!)</span> off, and you just have to give me an honest testimonial after delivery.